yabuki/create-honox-app4deno/README.md

 Set up a modern HonoX web app.

-1. clone
+1. Clone the repositry
-2. build
+2. Build: Run the following command `deno task build`
-3. `./create-honox-app4deno "projectName"`
+3. Create Project: `./create-honox-app4deno "projectName"`
-4. `cd "projectName"`
+4. Navigate to the directory. `cd "projectName"`
-5. `deno task dev`
+5. Start Development server. `deno task dev`

 You've done.
+Now you can see that HonoX works

 Yes.
-This is minimal environemnt.
+This program gives you minimal environemnt.
 You can add a other framework like react, svalte and so on.

 ## How to build